Serhioromano/bootstrap-calendar/README.md

 Bootstrap Calendar
 ===

-> Attention!
-This project is not yet released.
-If you found it in search engine note it is not yet ready to be used.
-Please check back later.

 Full view calendar based on Twitter Bootstrap.
 Please try [demo](http://bootstrap-calendar.azurewebsites.net).
 You gonna like it.

 ![Bootstrap full calendar](http://serhioromano.s3.amazonaws.com/github/bs-calendar.png)